Luminar Technologies IPO: Stock Coming to Nasdaq via SPAC IPO

 As a result of Luminar’s advancement in lidar technology, the company announced a new partnership with Volvo.
 In 2022, Volvo will use Luminar’s sensor for its first fully self-driving technology for highways in next-generation production vehicles.
 Luminar Technologies says that partnerships such as this can de-risk industrialization, enable economies of scale and help accelerate widespread adoption.

 Since Luminar isn’t doing a traditional IPO, the company won’t be getting funds from the sale of Luminar Technologies stock.
 Instead, it will receive money from Gores Metropoulos to accelerate its plans.
 But when is the Luminar Technologies IPO date?

 Luminar Technologies IPO Details

-Although the transaction was approved by both boards, there is no confirmed IPO date.
-The company’s press announcement states it’s expected in the fourth quarter of 2020.
-The transaction will create a combined company with a market cap of $3.4 billion.
+On December 3, 2020, shareholders approved the deal.
+As a result, Luminar Technologies stock started trading.
+Shares opened at $23.65 and gave the company a valuation of about $7 billion.
 Gores Metropoulos will give $400 million cash from its IPO.
-Luminar will also get $170 million from institutional investors such as Peter Thiel, Alec Gores, Volvo Cars Tech Fund and VectoIQ, who merged with Nikola in June.
+Luminar will also get $170 million from institutional investors such as Peter Thiel, Alec Gores, Volvo Cars Tech Fund and VectoIQ, which merged with Nikola in June.

-The new combined company will keep Luminar Technologies’ name.
-It will list on the Nasdaq under the ticker symbol LAZR.
+The newly combined company kept Luminar Technologies’ name.
+It trades on the Nasdaq under the ticker symbol LAZR.

 If you’re looking for the latest investment opportunities, Investment U is the place to be.
 Sign up for our free e-letter below!
 It’s packed with useful tips and research from our experts.
 Whether you’re a beginner or an experienced investor, there’s something here for everyone.